 Facilities such as hotels, restaurants, and souvenirs shop can be found in Labuan Bajo.
 As on the Komodo Island itself, basic facilities such as toilets are available.
 The information center can be found right at the entrance.

 Some locals, mostly rangers, rent their houses for tourists.
 They provide basic facilities to sleep the night and also bathrooms.
-Another thing to note, electricity in the Island is limited and it’s turned off every day at 11 PM.
+Another thing to note, electricity on the Island is limited and it’s turned off every day at 11 PM.